This classic Peanut Brittle recipe is easy to make and great for gift giving year-round. It’s buttery, airy, and oh so addicting!

 - Make sure you have all of your ingredients measured out and ready before you begin making this recipe.
 The recipe moves quickly and you won’t have time to measure out the ingredients in between steps.

-- IT will keep in an airtight container at room temperature for about 2 weeks…but I bet it won’t last that long!
+- The brittle will keep in an airtight container at room temperature for about 2 weeks…but I bet it won’t last that long!

 - While Peanut Brittle is most popular around the holidays, I like making and gifting it at other times of the year, too like Valentine’s Day.

-- Other treats that I like to gift right along with brittle is my Almond Roca Brittle and Chocolate Chip Cookie Dough Truffles!
+- Other treats that I like to gift right along with this brittle: Almond Roca Brittle, Chocolate Chip Cookie Dough Truffles, and Crockpot Triple Chocolate Peanut Candy.

 Beths Peanut Brittle Recipe + Recipe Video!